ReinaZhu/yujiezhu.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am a graduate student in Computer Engineering at New York University.
-My research focuses on deep learning and computer vision.
+My research focuses on Deep Learning and Computer Vision.

 I earned my B.S. in Applied Mathematics from the Southern University of Science and Technology in 2022, and was honored as an outstanding graduate of the Department of Mathematics.